zplzpl/fastcolly/README.md

 * simplify colly (rm something)
 * add fasthttp as httpbackend

+Some designs I don't need, so I will remove them, I will also list them.

 # Base in Colly v1.2.0

 Lightning Fast and Elegant Scraping Framework for Gophers